 - Sow parsley seed direct in the garden or in containers.
 Soak seed in warm water for 6 to 8 hours before sowing.

-- Sow lettuce, spinach, arugula, and other salad greens in the garden or grow in containers.
+- In late August, sow lettuce, spinach, arugula, and other salad greens in the garden or grow in containers.

 Jessica Strickland is an Agriculture Extension Agent, specializing in horticulture for North Carolina Cooperative Extension in Wayne County.

 - Sign up for Wayne County Extension Gardening email list to receive timely gardening tips.

 - Learn more by following us on Facebook and Instagram